- Rapid Reference 🚀

 - Defined as the inability to maintain a stable posture.
 When asked to hold hands outstretched, this generates a “flapping tremor” (video below).

-- Hallmark of hepatic encephalopathy, but also seen in other metabolic derangements (including uremia, hypercapnia, and hypoglycemia).
+- Asterixis is the hallmark of hepatic encephalopathy, but also seen in other metabolic derangements (including uremia, hypercapnia, and hypoglycemia).

-- May be lost in the most severe stages of hepatic encephalopathy (e.g. coma).
+- Asterixis be lost in the most severe stages of hepatic encephalopathy (e.g., coma).

 liver function tests